biolushuai/Hierarchical-and-Spatial-Sequential-Modeling-for-PPISP/README.md

 ## 1. Datasets and trainded models
-The datasets used for training HSSPPISP and the trained models mentioned in our manuscrpit can be downloaded from https://pan.baidu.com/s/1R1d3ixNpBgTuCY0WvRMftQ （Password: PBRS）
+The datasets used for training HSSPPISP and the trained models mentioned in our manuscrpit can be downloaded from https://pan.baidu.com/s/1H6xk9_mPtt8pSsSOV9pXEQ（Password: PPIS）

 ## 2. Requirement
 * Python = 3.9.10